lukasz-otowski/python/README.md

 # This is my sandbox, learn field and fun(k)

 ### research-methodology.py
-My first script write in Python<br/>
+my first script write in Python<br/>
 it print a stages of conducting research

 ### word-learn.py